 THIA Is Inclusive Of The Entire Industry

 THIA needs to remain focused on our Mission and Vision to create safety standards for tiny homes and open doors for tiny homes as dwellings that are permissible and permanent.
 Our goal is to be inclusive of the entire industry, that is the nature of consensus.
 We cannot take on the added responsibility of ”policing” the industry.
 We will have common sense requirements for our commercial members.

 Inclusion Does Not Imply Endorsement

 Links or images that are published on this website or social media, which are associated with any person, company, organization or entity or to the brands, trademarks, products and/or services of any such person, company, organization or entity do not constitute or imply any endorsement, recommendation or preference by the THIA or by any person or group of people acting on behalf of the THIA.

-THIA has a requirement that builders that join THIA are a licensed contractor or are certified by a third party agency.
-There are different levels of inspection and certification that we are presenting for the consumer to make their best choice, starting with a remote digitized inspection, meeting the requirements of ASTM 541 and E699-16 or accredited by IAS, A2LA or ANSI.
+THIA has a requirement that builders that join THIA are a licensed contractor or are certified by a third party agency or meet the requirements There are different levels of inspection and certification that we are presenting for the consumer to make their best choice, starting with a remote digitized inspection, meeting the requirements of ASTM 541 and E699-16 or accredited by IAS, A2LA or ANSI.
 See certification.

 Transport companies must have liability insurance and cargo insurance.
 We have included a link to the US Department of Transportation where you can check the status of their driving record and insurance status.